Final Destination 2: Casting

-Michael Landes, who appeared in the TV series Lois & Clark: The New Adventures of Superman, was cast as Thomas Burke.
-Landes defined him as "a real nice, decent guy who comes across this huge car accident [and] who is very intrigued to begin with" and as "the guy who bumps into the girl and he goes nuts as her protector."
+Michael Landes, who appeared as Jimmy Olsen in the TV series Lois & Clark: The New Adventures of Superman, was cast as Thomas Burke.
+Landes defined him as "a real nice, decent guy who comes across this huge car accident [and] who is very intrigued to begin with" and as "the guy who bumps into the girl and he goes nuts as her protector".
 Ellis pointed out that he "just wanted to find someone who's young and who can relate to these kids.
 It wasn't an older guy, but still strong enough and yet sensitive.
 [Landes] brought this really good balance to his part."
 Landes was cast a day after his audition, which caused flight schedule problems on his departure two days after and cancellation of his appointments.

 Former Living Single star Terrence C. Carson was hired as Eugene Dix.
-Carson identified his role as "a very by-the-book type of person but soon has a change of heart as the corpses begin to pile up."
+Carson identified his role as "a very by-the-book type of person but soon has a change of heart as the corpses begin to pile up".
 The crew was enticed of Carson's casting, with Bress mentioning how his "originally envisioned Woody Allen-type of character has got ten more times life than it ever had.
-It's got ten times the personality, this charisma that T.C. brings to it...he's just such a great presence."
-Similarly, Perry was astonished by how Carson "can take the most absurd lines and deliver them in such grammatized form with his eyes and his deep rich speaking voice."
+It's got ten times the personality, this charisma that T.C. brings to it... he's just such a great presence."
+Similarly, Perry was astonished by how Carson "can take the most absurd lines and deliver them in such grammatized form with his eyes and his deep rich speaking voice".
 Jonathan Cherry, who recently emerged in the 2003 film House of the Dead, was appointed as Rory Peters.
 Cherry characterized Rory as "a very opposite of me whose arc goes from, 'I don't really care at all', to 'Oh my God, this is really happening!'"